Blog Diets After Holiday Detox: 15 Things To Do After Overindulging

 It’s no secret that sleep is important for your health and well-being.

-When you don’t get enough sleep or quality sleep, it affects your stress levels and hormones which in turn affects the way you eat and exercise (6) (10).
+If you don’t get enough sleep or quality sleep, this affects your stress levels and hormones, which affects the way you eat and exercise (6) (10).

 Ideally, we should all get seven to nine hours of sleep every night.
-If you’re not getting enough sleep and want to change that, then one way to do it is by following a routine like this:
+If you’re not getting enough sleep and want to change this, you can follow a routine like this:

-• Head to bed at the same time every night and wake up at the same time as well.
+• Head to bed at the same time every night and wake up at the same time too.

-• Turn off your phone and other gadgets as they emit blue lights which mess with your circadian rhythm.
+• Turn off your phone and other gadgets as they emit blue light that messes with your circadian rhythm.

-• Aim for a dark, quiet, and relaxing bedroom that has a cool temperature.
+• Aim for a dark, quiet, and relaxing bedroom with a cool temperature.
 Make it comfortable so you can sleep soundly throughout the night.

 • Use white noise to block out distracting sounds and boost the quality of your sleep.

-• Do something relaxing like reading before you go to bed at night.
+• Do something relaxing such as reading before you go to bed at night.

 • Block out the light with blackout curtains or an eye mask for better sleep.
 Avoid using bright alarm clocks as they can make it more difficult for you to fall asleep.